Nepheline: Occurrence

 Nephelinite is a rock-forming mineral found in silica-poor igneous rocks.
 These include nepheline syenite, foidite, and phonolite.
 It is often found along with leucite, sodalite, potassium feldspars, and sodium-rich plagioclase, amphiboles, or pyroxenes, but almost never in association with quartz.
 Notable outcrops of nepheline-bearing rocks are found on the Kola Peninsula; in Norway and South Africa; and at Litchfield, Maine; Magnet Cove, Arkansas; and Beemerville, New Jersey, in the United States.
 Syenites found near Bancroft, Ontario contain large deposits of high-purity nepheline.

-Elaeolite (a name given by M. H. Klaproth 1809, from Greek words for oil [ἔλαίον] and stone [λίθος]; Fettstein) is a massive form of translucent nepheline with a darker color and greasy luster.
+Elaeolite (a name given by M. H. Klaproth 1809, from Greek words for oil [ἔλαιον] and stone [λίθος]; Fettstein) is a massive form of translucent nepheline with a darker color and greasy luster.

 Uses

 Because of its high alumina content, iron-free nepheline is valued for use in glass manufacturing in place of feldspar.
 Most of the nepheline used for this purpose comes from Ontario.
 Nepheline produced as a byproduct of apatite mining in the Kola Peninsula has found uses in ceramics, leather, rubber, textiles, wood, and the oil industry.
-It can be used as a filler in paints, plastics, and foam rubber, and has been investigated as an alternative to bauxite for aluminium manufacturing.
+It can be used as a filler in paints, plastics, foam rubber, and sorbent.
+Nepheline of Kiya Shaltyr deposit (Kemerovo Region, Russia) is also used as a raw material for aluminium manufacturing.